nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## Introduction

-_ModTracker_ is a desktop app for tracking the time spent on your modules, via a Command Line Interface (CLI).
+_ModTracker_ is a desktop app for NUS students to track the time spent as well as tasks to do for each of their modules.
-It helps you to prioritise your work and balance your time spent among your modules.
+It helps students prioritise their work and balance their time spent amongst their modules.
+This app uses a Command Line Interface (CLI).

 ## Table of Contents
 1. [Quick Start](#quickstart)